jae-jae/collection/README.md

 # collect
- Golang collect package  implements simple functions to manipulate arrays and slices.
+ Use Laravel Collections API in Golang.Golang collect package  implements simple functions to manipulate arrays and slices.